devceejay/devceejay/README.md

 ## What I build:

 - Responsive, multi-section websites with modern layouts
-- Real-world brand concept projects (childcare, logistics, skincare, and more)
+- Real-world brand concept projects (childcare, skincare, and more)
 - Email templates and UI components
 - Projects that look good **and** perform well across devices